 MEET the FELLOWS

 Colette Felton is a first-year member of Professor Angela Brooks’ Lab in Biomolecular Engineering and Bioinformatics.
 Colette is working on analyzing long-read transcriptomics, especially in identifying and visualizing gene fusions.
-Colette’s SJTP project will look to improve the physical, structural, and psychosocial accessibility of UC Santa Cruz through the creation of an interactive map.
+Colette’s SJTP project is focused on improving the accessibility of scientific research to students from marginalized backgrounds.

 Jonas Oppenheimer is a second-year member of the paleogenomics lab with Beth Shapiro in Biomolecular Engineering and Bioinformatics.
 Jonas works to understand the evolutionary dynamics of Beringian megafauna through ancient DNA, investigating the consequences of climate, population history, and hybridization on these species.
 Jonas is also a Fellow with CITL (Center for Innovations in Teaching and Learning) learning pedagogical techniques to make an education in science accessible to all.